 For many crochet projects, at some point, you’re going to run out of yarn and need to join a new ball to continue.
-If you’re new to the craft, it might seem a little confusing on how to join a new ball of yarn to a crochet project, but it’s amazingly simple.
+If you’re new to the craft, doing this might seem a little confusing, but it’s actually amazingly simple.
 In this video, Rebecca Velasquez explains how to join a new ball of yarn so that you can get back to working on your beautiful project.

 Once the project is complete, the yarn tails can be woven into the project.
 If done carefully, this method of joining a new ball of yarn is nearly invisible and your project will look tidy and polished!